DZariusz/RoadSimulator/README.md

 # ROAD SIMULATOR

-This is private project so I'm not allow to make it public.
+This is private project so I'm not allow to make the code public.

 However you can see the full working blockchain DAPP here: [road-simulator](http://dzariusz.com/road-simulator)